cosmic-sense/misc/index.md

 These pages are a loose collection of living documents regarding the exchange of data and information.

+# Contribute

-Feel free to edit or add pages via Pull requests.
+Feel free to edit or add pages via [pull requests](https://help.github.com/articles/creating-a-pull-request/).